 (1) Articles and Treatises; (2) Polemics, Debates and Interviews; (3) Translations into Polish; (4) Teaching Philosophy, Lecturing; (5) Reviews, Notes and Reports; (6) Obituaries and Memories; (7) Announcements and Invitations.

 Academic Profile.
 The Editors of the journal invite scholarly studies in history of philosophy and papers reporting the on-going debates in contemporary philosophy, representing various currents in philosophical inquiry, including continental, analytic and non-western traditions and comparative perspectives.
 Moreover, in the scope of our interest there are interdisciplinary papers undertaking philosophical problems in terms of other scientific disciplines.
 We also publish polemical papers, responses and interviews, book reviews from professional philosophers and postgraduate students.
 Besides, we are open to critical and innovative suggestions concerning teaching methods and the purposes of up-to-date philosophical education.

-♦ Journal evaluation of the Ministy of Science & Higher Education for 2013: 5 points (List B) ♦
+♦ Journal evaluation of the Ministy of Science & Higher Education in Poland for 2013 and 2014: 5 points (List B) ♦

 ♦ Index Copernicus Journal Master List for 2012: 4.98 ♦ Global Impact Factor 2012: 0.401 ♦